e-tweedy/BikeSafePA/.ipynb_checkpoints/README-checkpoint.md

 # BikeSaferPA: predicting outcomes for cyclists using Pennsylvania crash data, 2002-2021

-## Introduction to BikeSaferPA project
+## Introduction to the BikeSaferPA project

 In this project we'll create and evaluate **BikeSaferPA**, a machine learning model which will be designed to predict whether a cyclist in a crash in Pennsylvania will suffer serious injury or fatality as a result.
 We focus on a publically accessible dataset of crash records in the state during the period of 2002-2021, made available by Pennsylvania Department of Transportation (PENNDOT).